-One other category that I examined when I coded was whether or not the person tweeting was replying to someone specific or writing for the general public.
-In figure 2, it was a pretty even split.
-With that being said however, I found that the type of tweets were very different.
-For instance, when someone was speaking to the general public, they would usually give their opinion while using logos to explain their point of view.
-In contrast, most of the people who were replying to someone, were using emotion or pathos.
+One other category that I examined was whether or not the person tweeting was replying to someone specific or writing for the general public.
+In figure 2, we see a pretty even split.
+However, I found that the type of tweets were very different.
+For instance, when someone was speaking to the general public, they would usually give their opinion while using logic to explain their point of view.
+In contrast, most of the people who were replying to someone specific, were using emotion or pathos.
 One example of this is when one user said that using a mask in public should not be mandatory as it contradicts the rights of citizens.
-This is a huge point of contention as there are many people who believe that being required to wear a mask is unconstitutional.
+This is a huge point of contention, as there are many people who believe that being required to wear a mask is unconstitutional.
 One Twitter user wrote that he would never go in any stores that required them to wear one!
 In contrast, another Twitter user wrote that it is legal to require masks, since not wearing a mask can and potentially transmit the virus and harm others.
-I found out that this is accurate as the reason for wearing a mask is “not to protect you from others, but to protect others from you” says Christopher Labos, writer of the article “Cloth masks get the thumbs-up, but do they work”.
-This is similar to the ban on smoking in certain areas as smoking can be detrimental to others.
+I found out that this is accurate as the reason for wearing a mask is “not to protect you from others, but to protect others from you,” says Christopher Labos, writer of the article “Cloth masks get the thumbs-up, but do they work.”
+This is similar to the ban on smoking in certain areas, as smoking can be detrimental to others.
 It is also important to point out that the person who is in charge of the facility should be in charge of what the laws are.
 Chuck Stebbins from the article “No-smoking laws erode personal freedoms” argues that if “you own it, you decide what to do with it.”
 In spite of this, this is different than the seat belt law since the only person you are hurting is yourself if an accident were to occur (Curtis 2017).
-As Miller James from the article “Taking away personal freedoms” likes to put it, “[he] don't see how you are putting others at danger by not wearing your own seat belt”.
+As Miller James from the article “Taking away personal freedoms” likes to put it, “[I] don't see how you are putting others at danger by not wearing your own seat belt.”

 While I was coding the “open” category, I decided to write down some of the things that were intended in the tweet.
 Figure 3 shows that most of the tweets were intended for informing the public, or to share an opinion.
 However, this does not discount some the more random categories such as humor and hashtags.

 In total, I found that working with Twitter hashtags can be a great way to gather a lot of information, and you may be surprised at what you might find.
 Although it is tedious and takes a lot of hard work, the results are surely worth it and I would encourage anyone to take a second look to the tweets you read on Twitter. hashtags can be a great way to gather a lot of information, and you may be surprised at what you might find.
 Although it is tedious and takes a lot of hard work, the results are surely worth it and I would encourage anyone to take a second look to the tweets you read on Twitter.